Online Georgia Pesticide Applicator Exam Prep Course

 All re-certification hours must be received by the Georgia Department of Agriculture Pesticide Division office 90 days prior to your license expiration.
-Contractor Licenses must be renewed every year.
+Applicator Licenses must be renewed every year.

 Applicators are responsible for submitting their own continuing education certificates to the state of Georgia.

 Yes!
 All of our courses are state approved.
 Approval numbers are listed after the course title.

 - Private Applicator License – needed to purchase, use or supervise the use of any restricted use pesticide on your property or the property of your employer while engaged in the production of an agricultural commodity.

 - Commercial Applicator License – needed to purchase, use, or supervise the use of restricted-use pesticides on your property or the property of your employer while not engaged in the production of an agricultural commodity.